JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

 == 2.3.1 Simulation

 === Introduction
 In this section we used a common emitter amplifier to amplify a small AC signal and plot the amplification and phase shift of this signal.
-We simulated the circuit @fig9 using two different resistors $R_E$.
+We simulated the circuit shown in @fig9 using two different resistors $R_E$, one being $R_48 = 220 space Omega "and the other" R_51 = 680 space Omega$.
 === Circuit Diagrams:

 #figure(caption: [LTSpice circuit diagram for the common emitter amplifier])[